Downloading Satellite Data at US’ Northernmost Point

-Currently, companies and agencies launching polar-orbiting satellites face a dilemma: wait an extended period of time before downloading and backing up their data or rely on a ground station in a foreign country.
-For those with sensitive data, this presented a significant problem—until now.
+Currently, companies and agencies launching polar-orbiting satellites face a dilemma: wait an extended period of time before downloading and backing up their data, or rely on a ground station in a foreign country.
+For those with sensitive data, this presents a significant problem—until now.

 “Quintillion Represents A Secure Connection Between Ground and Space in the American Arctic“

 With such great American investment in satellite infrastructure and data, we must do all we can to secure it.